ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 least partially dictated by factors beyond our conscious control---our nervous systems, our endocrine systems, and who knows what else.
 But I am a total layperson with regard to these issues, so I imagine my thoughts on the subject are highly flawed.
-That's the great thing about literature and art in general, is that it allows even the layperson to explore and dabble in these issues without necessarily worrying about being right.
+The great thing about literature and art in general is that it allows even the layperson to explore and dabble in these issues without necessarily worrying about being correct.

-That said, my views and observations about how social structures impact the people within them inevitably informed aspects of the book.
+That said, my views and observations about how social structures impact people within them inevitably informed aspects of the book.
 Beyond all the spooky bullshit, *Negative Space* is ultimately about people trying to maintain while their basic social infrastructure crumbles.
-That could be called a political slant, but it's also recognizing that one's environment and condition impacts how they exist in the world.
-Maybe I'm hesitant to accept the political label because there's a lot of art out right now using shallow allegory to prop up shoddy work.
+That could be called a political slant, but it's also just recognizing that one's environment and condition impacts how they exist in the world.
+Maybe I'm hesitant to accept the political label because there's so much art out right now using shallow allegory to prop up shoddy work.
 I'm about as far from being an "art should be apolitical" guy as you can get, but then I'll encounter something so cringey it almost makes me reconsider, haha.

 That said, let's loop back around to the horror genre in general and look at something like *Dawn of the Dead*.
 Intensely political, and successfully so, in part because it avoids the straight allegory trap.
-A lot of folks focus on the "critique of consumerism" angle, but it's so much broader than that.
-It's about the attempt to return to a "normal," middle-class existence after the possibility for such a thing has crumbled.
+A lot of people focus on the "critique of consumerism" angle, but it's so much broader than that.
+It's about the attempt to return to a "normal," middle-class existence after the possibility for such has crumbled.
 What could be more relevant now?
 An easy target is the faux-nostalgia pitched by Trump, but that's also what Biden and the DNC are pitching now.
 "Let's go back to a time when you didn't have to worry about what was going on in Washington.
 Ignore the fires and floods, ignore the fucking bodies piling up, don't get involved, we've got it all under control."
 But we're long past the point of no return.
 There's no going back.

-I'm trying to avoid making hot takes, haha.
-There's just already so much noise, I don't want to contribute to it.
-I guess my only thoughts
-are:

--   Politicians shouldn't be admired---they're either useful or they're not

--   One's fame/popularity does not directly correlate with the quality or value of their opinions

--   What's happening in your neighborhood is just as important as what's happening nationally

-All of which are, to be sure, things I myself struggle with recognizing and acting upon---particularly that last one.

 I tend to think the most effective "political" art are works with a documentarian objective rather than a didactic objective.
 Again, thinking about *Dawn of the Dead* and *Night of the Living Dead*, or *Texas Chainsaw Massacre*, or *Invasion of the Body Snatchers---*those are works about capturing the madness of the time, rather than trying to instill specific lessons or values.
-And I suppose that's what I'm aiming to do as well---without comparing my own work to those above, of which there is absolutely no comparison, in terms of quality and impact.

 <div class="u-release my-5">
     <div class="container">